Learning Abroad Center

 The Spanish Consulate in Chicago has graciously granted the University of Minnesota the ability to both drop off Spanish student visa applications and pick them up when completed on behalf of students studying abroad in Barcelona, Madrid, and Toledo.
 To use this service, you must live within the jurisdiction of the Chicago Consulate of Spain.
 This includes: Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.

 This is an optional service, and is only available to students on the Madrid, Toledo and Barcelona programs.
-You MUST inform the Learning Abroad Center of your plans for obtaining the student visa whether you chose to use this service or not.
+You must inform the Learning Abroad Center of your plans for obtaining the student visa whether you chose to use this service or not.
 Additional information about this service will be communicated ahead of departure.

 Using the Visa Service